Coptic philosophy: Coptic attitudes to philosophy

+Later works by Copts

 Some later Copts wrote philosophy or philosophical theology in Arabic.
 The Kitāb al-Burhān, written by Ibn al-Rāhib in 1270–71, combines theology, ethics and philosophy.
 It contains a theodicy based on that of the Islamic theologian Fakhr al-Dīn al-Rāzī.

 In modern times, and especially with the strong French and British influence during the colonial period, there was a resurgence of Coptic philosophical writing.
-Two notable examples of modern Coptic philosophers are Bishop Gregorius (General Bishop of Higher Studies) and Zakariyya Ibrahim.
+Two notable examples of modern Coptic philosophers are Bishop Gregorius (general bishop of higher studies) and Zakariyya Ibrahim.